TendTo/DMI-Insider-newsgen-bot/README.md

 - python-pip3

 #### Install with *pip3*
-Listed in requirements.txt.
-The main ones are:
+Complete list in requirements.txt.
+The main ones to install are:
 - python-telegram-bot
 - requests
 - PyYAML